 During these challenging times, we are committed to providing an outstanding educational provision whilst minimising the risk of transmitting the Covid-19 virus within our school community.

-The safety and well-being of our school community is our priority and we have outlined below the steps we are taking in order to open our settings safely.
+However, the safety and well-being of our school community is our priority and we have outlined below the steps we are taking in order to open our settings safely.
 Along with the other protective measures, testing for those without coronavirus symptoms (lateral flow testing) will be taking place for staff and children in secondary schools.
-You can find out more about these tests here.
+In addition, we will be ready to introduce any contingency plans in terms of outbreak management if advised by our Local Outbreak Team.

 What to do if your child is unwell

-This should include regular hand-washing (including at home before departure for school and on arrival home at the end of the day), regular use of hand sanitiser and avoiding touching one's face.
-Hand sanitiser is provided at entry points to buildings and in every classroom.
+This should include regular hand-washing, regular use of hand sanitiser and avoiding touching one's face.
+Hand sanitiser is provided at many entry points to buildings and classrooms.

-All pupils and staff in the Senior School will wear face coverings in classrooms, on school transport and in communal areas wherever this is possible.
+All pupils and staff in the Senior School will wear face coverings on school transport.

 Everyone must also ensure good respiratory hygiene by following the 'catch it, bin it, kill it' approach, and we ask that parents review the information below from the HSC.